unomena/restlet-sites/modules/com.restlet/tech-doc/apispark/guide/04_publish/02_publish/03_documentation.md

 An important part of running a web API is documenting it so that consumers of your API can invoke it with ease.

-APISpark is very flexible in this regard and provides three different ways to document you APIs that are hosted on APISpark.
+APISpark is very flexible in this regard and provides three different ways to document you APIs that are hosted on APISpark:

+* Make your API documentation public
+* Download your API's documentation
+* Get the Swagger definition of your API

 APISpark will also provide automatic documentation for existing APIs that are not hosted by APISpark.
 In this case, please visit the section called [Document existing web APIs through APISpark Descriptors](technical-resources/apispark/guide/document/overview "Document existing web APIs through APISpark Descriptors").